joeappleton18/advanced-database-systems-2022/sessions/assessment_1_project with individual report_brief.md

 | You have shown critical reflection and generated many critical insights.                                                                                                                                                        | You have shown sustained reflection and self‐evaluation and generated a number of critical insights.                                                                                                       | You have shown satisfactory self‐evaluation and reflection with some critical insights.                                                     | Your reflection contains limited incites and seems incomplete or not relevant to the project.                            | Does not meet threshold |
 | **Quality of Proposed Solution**                                                                                                                                                                                                |                                                                                                                                                                                                            |                                                                                                                                             |                                                                                                                          |                         |
 | You have shown an understanding of current industry practice.
 Your solution, in many aspects, has followed a professional workflow and you have selected and applied appropriate methods to solve complex, unfamiliar problems. | You have show awareness of of current industry practice.
 Your workflow in, some aspects, is professional and you have selected and applied appropriate methods to solve some complex, unfamiliar problems. | You have shown a basic level of competence in all creating your application and it is fully functional.
 You have used appropriate methods.  | You have shown a basic level of competence in all creating your application and it mostly functional.                    | Does not meet threshold |

+### Living CV

+As part of the University's Work Ready, Future Ready strategy, you will be expected to build a professional, Living CV as you successfully engage and pass each module of your degree.

+The Living CV outputs evidenced on completion of this assessment are:

+- I can deliver a full-stack, data-driven web application
+- I can use version control to mange a project
+- I understand the difference between different types of databases

+Please add these to your CV via the Living CV builder platform on Solent Futures Online Solent Futures Online

 ### Learning Outcomes